bantu94/muzinge/content/about/index.md

 draft: false
 ---

-Acme Corporation&trade; is the world's leading manufacturer of digital shapes.
+Muzinge&trade; is the world's leading manufacturer of digital shapes.
 From squares and circles to triangles and hexagons, we have it all.
 Browse through our collection of various forms with different thicknesses and line styles.